JonesRobM/Cluster_With_Docker/README.md

 # Iris Classification Experiment: KNN vs HDBSCAN

-Comparative analysis of supervised classification (K-Nearest Neighbors) and unsupervised clustering (HDBSCAN) on the Iris dataset.
+Comparative analysis of supervised classification (K-Nearest Neighbours) and unsupervised clustering (HDBSCAN) on the Iris dataset.

 ## Overview

 This project implements an experiment comparing:
-- **K-Nearest Neighbors (KNN)**: Supervised classification
+- **K-Nearest Neighbours (KNN)**: Supervised classification
 - **HDBSCAN**: Hierarchical density-based clustering (unsupervised)

-Both models are evaluated on the classic Iris dataset with standardized features and PCA visualization.
+Both models are evaluated on the classic Iris dataset with standardised features and PCA visualisation.

 ## Project Structure